Importing fruit or vegetables

 Organic fruit and vegetables

-If you import organic fruit or vegetables (in Dutch), you have to meet additional requirements, for example, you need to have your company certified.
+If you import organic fruit or vegetables, you have to meet additional requirements, for example, you need to have your company certified.
 Organic food and beverages from non-EU countries must meet standards equivalent to those applicable to organic foodstuffs produced in the EU.

 Learn more